Skip to main content

 • If your department has notified the Financial Aid and Scholarships Office of your department awards, the Financial Aid Office will determine your Graduate student loan eligibility.

-• Review your financial aid status and view and accept your awards using the Financial Aid tool.
+• Review your financial aid status and view and accept your offer using the Financial Aid tool.

-• If you're receiving any other support (including employment) not included on your financial aid award notification offer, notify the Financial Aid Office.
+• If you're receiving any other support (including employment) not included on your financial offer, notify the Financial Aid Office.

 • If you've accepted an Unsubsidized Loan and/or Grad PLUS Loan: